Auto Finance Guide & Car Loan Tips

 There's a lot of car buyers out there that believe they must finance a vehicle at the dealership they buy it from.
 Car dealers want you to believe this, but it's NOT TRUE!

 The truth is financing automobiles was an afterthought of car dealers.
 Dealer's didn't even have finance departments until a few decades ago.
 Recognizing an opportunity, finance departments were added to dealerships to bring in much needed profit to their business models.

 Another misconception is assuming a car dealership actually finances the vehicle.
 The dealer does not approve or deny you for a car loan, they don't actually finance the vehicle.
-All they do is arrange financing for you with the many banks and lenders they're partnered with.
+All they do is arrange financing for you with the many banks and lenders they're partnered with (the middle man).
 The lender is the one that ultimately determines if you will be approved for a car loan and at what interest rate.

 CAUTION - If you solely rely on a car dealer to arrange financing on your next new or used vehicle.
 You're guaranteed to lose money!

 When you finance a vehicle with a car dealership you are in reality dealing with a middleman.
 You're also vulnerable to some of the most costly car dealer scams out there.
 The good news is you have several alternatives to financing a vehicle with a car dealership to protect yourself.

 How Dealers Make Money Financing Cars

 Car dealers do a great job negotiating the price of the vehicle, but they do their best job when they get you into the finance office.
 After you've agreed to the price of the car, you'll be turned over to the finance department.
 This is where you will be offered several finance options, warranties, additional insurance products and eventually sign all of your paperwork for your car.
 The finance department is a very high profit center for a dealership and it is not the time to let your guard down.